mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 enforcing security boundaries between the modules as necessary.
 It's entirely possible for Loaders to create new Loaders.

-__CFX__: A command-line build, testing, and packaging tool for Jetpack-based code.
+__CFX__: A command-line build, testing, and packaging tool for SDK-based code.

 __Package__: A directory structure containing modules, documentation, tests, and related metadata.
 If a package contains